gipi/electronics-notes/docs/Prototyping.md

 Use testpad to expose signal lines.

+Make them with an appropriate spacing so that can be used with a breadboard.

 ### Mounting holes

 Probably the device will be mounted in a case or will be fixed to something,